Go to Lil Helper

 Katrina O'Donnell

-Coconut oil has become the most diverse thing in our cupboard, using it for cooking, skin care, hair and even baby bum cream!
-The question remains, is it cloth safe?
-Yes and No
+Coconut oil has become the most useful thing in our cupboards, we use it for cooking, skin care, hair, and even baby bum cream!
+The question on everyone's mind: is it cloth safe?
+Yes and No.

 Did this answer your question?